Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 How Much Cash is Excess?

 Almost anyone vaguely familiar with Berkshire Hathaway knows it's overcapitalized and has a huge and growing cash pile.
 It is almost an obsession.
 Bulls and bears on the stock both point to the huge amount of cash on the balance sheet as a basis for their argument.
-But, how much cash does Berkshire really have?
+But how much cash does Berkshire really have?

 Well, as of December 31, 2019, Berkshire's consolidated balance sheet shows just about $128 billion in cash and cash equivalents, which include short duration treasury bills.
 For no business is the entirety of their cash reserves truly excess.
 Some amount is needed merely to run the business.
-With insurance a major part of Berkshire's business, some amount of liquid reserves are necessary to pay claims and an intelligent asset allocator would not want to be forced to liquidate other assets just to pay them.
+With insurance a major part of Berkshire's business, some amount of liquid reserves are necessary to pay claims, and an intelligent asset allocator would not want to be forced to liquidate other assets just to pay them.

 Warren Buffett has said in the past that he was comfortable with $20 billion in cash to always be able to pay insurance claims.
-But, Buffett has said this for years and certainly as the insurance business grows, so does the buffer needed to ensure claims can be met.
+But Buffett has said this for years and certainly as the insurance business grows, so does the buffer needed to ensure claims can be met.

 Semper Augustus has suggested using the annual cash payments of the insurance subsidiaries as the amount of cash that should always be held back.
 That produces an unscientific estimate of the cash needed in the insurance subsidiaries, but a satisfying one.
 That number, by the way, was once in the range of $20 billion for a period of time, including much of the time Buffett has offered $20 billion as the minimum amount of cash he would like to have on the balance sheet.
 That same number for 2019 was about $37 billion.